parcelmybox/pmb-portal/team-setup.md

-  Here is a **clean, structured, and well-worded Markdown document** for your project setup and planning steps.
-This version is ideal for sharing in a project README or onboarding doc:

----

 # 🚀 PMB Portal Setup & Team Kickoff Guide

-This guide will help you and your team get set up with the development environment and begin planning for the **PMB Portal** project.
+This guide helps you prepare your development environment and begin collaborative work on the **PMB Portal** project.

 ---